A case study in market entry strategy

 Laufey's first language was Mandarin.[12][13]

 Half Icelandic, half Chinese.
 Classical training from a family of conservatory musicians.
 A Grammy winner at 24 for Best Traditional Pop Vocal Album.
-43 million Spotify listeners.
+Over 40 million Spotify listeners as of late 2025.
 The most-streamed Icelandic artist in history, surpassing Björk.[12]

 10.3M